barsoom/prawn_cocktail/README.md

 The document has `render` and `render_file(name)` methods, just like `Prawn::Document`.

-The filename, if defined, is used when generating the document.
+The filename, if defined, is used by `send_pdf` in the controller.
+You might also want to use it with mail attachments, scripts etc.

 The `data` value is passed to the template as an `OpenStruct`.

 If the data becomes complex, you are advised to extract one or many builder classes like `InvoiceDocument::Data` and call those from `data`.

 ### Template

-Put the Prawn code in a template named after the view:
+Put the Prawn code in a template named after the document:

 ``` ruby
 # app/views/documents/invoice_document.pdf.rb